-What does HUD do?
+What does the HACDB do?

-deral law is the source of HUD responsibilities.
-HUD has the following major ponsibilities: Develop regulations, requirements, handbooks, notices and other guidance to implement housing legislation passed by Congress Allocate operating subsidies to PHAs Allocate capital funding to PHAs Provide technical assistance to PHAs on interpreting and applying program requirements Monitor HACDB compliance with program requirements and HACDB performance in program administration.
-Wl hat does the HACDB do? ow e HACDB's responsibilities originate in federal regulations and the ACC.
-The HACDB and manages public housing developments, administers the program under contract with JD and has the following major responsibilities: Ensure compliance with all non-discrimination, equal opportunity, and fair housing laws, and ensure that the program is accessible to persons with disabilities Establish local policies and procedures for operating the program Accept applications from interested applicant families and determine whether they are income eligible for the program Maintain waiting list and select families for admission Screen applicant families for suitability as renters Maintain housing units by making any necessary repairs in a timely manner Make unit offers to families (minimize vacancies without overcrowding) Maintain properties to the standard of decent, safe, sanitary, and in good repair (including assuring compliance with uniform physical conditions standards) Make sure the HACDB has adequate financial resources to maintain its housing stock Perform regular reexaminations of family income and composition in accordance with HUD requirements Collect rent due from the assisted family and comply with and enforce provisions of the lease Ensure that families comply with program rules Provide families with prompt and professional service • Comply with HUD regulations and requirements, the Annual Contributions Contract, HUD-approved applications for funding, the HACDB's ACOP, and other applicable federal, state and local laws.
+The HACDB's responsibilities originate in federal regulations and the ACC.
+The HACDB owns and manages public housing developments, administers the program under contract with HUD and has the following major responsibilities:

+Ensure compliance with all non-discrimination, equal opportunity, and fair housing laws, and ensure that the program is accessible to persons with disabilities Establish local policies and procedures for operating the program Accept applications from interested applicant families and determine whether they are income eligible for the program Maintain waiting list and select families for admission Screen applicant families for suitability as renters Maintain housing units by making any necessary repairs in a timely manner Make unit offers to families (minimize vacancies without overcrowding) Maintain properties to the standard of decent, safe, sanitary, and in good repair (including assuring compliance with uniform physical conditions standards) Make sure the HACDB has adequate financial resources to maintain its housing stock Perform regular reexaminations of family income and composition in accordance with HUD requirements Collect rent due from the assisted family and comply with and enforce provisions of the lease Ensure that families comply with program rules Provide families with prompt and professional service